-A ZIP code is the postal code system used in the United States by its Postal Service (USPS).
-ZIP stands for Zone Improvement Plan and was chosen since it implies that mail will delivered more efficiently by ‘zipping along’ if senders use the code when addressing items to mail.
+A ZIP Code is the postal code system used in the United States by its Postal Service (USPS).
+ZIP stands for Zone Improvement Plan and was chosen since it implies that mail will be delivered more efficiently by ‘zipping along’ if senders use the code when addressing items to mail.

-Although the equivalent of the UK postcode system, ZIP codes are formatted in a different way, consisting of five numbers.
-More recently ZIP codes were further refined to include a hyphen and four additional digits to give a more specific location.
+Although it is the equivalent of the UK postcode system, ZIP Codes are formatted in a different way - consisting of five numbers.
+More recently ZIP Codes were further refined to include a hyphen and four additional digits to give a more specific location.